.png)

 When it triggers: a previously active subscriber or customer has not engaged or purchased in 60 to 90 days.

-Email 1, at 60 days inactive: "We have missed you."
-A best-seller or a new arrival.
-No pressure.
+Email 1, at 60 days inactive: a best-seller or a new arrival.

-Once your flows are running, the next question most brands hit is how flows and campaigns should work together.
-We cover that in Klaviyo Flows vs Campaigns: Why Flows Should Generate 40% of Your Email Revenue.
+Once your flows are running, we cover how flows and campaigns work together in Klaviyo Flows vs Campaigns.